Calvert, Queensland: Demographics

+Education

+There are no schools in Cavert.
+The nearest government primary schools are Grandchester State School in neighbouring Grandchester to the west and Ashwell State School in Ashwell to the north-east.
+The nearest government secondary schools are Rosewood State High School in Rosewood to the east and Laidley State High School in Laidley to the west.

 Sport

-A Paintball centre was established at Cummings Road in 2014.
+A paintball centre was established at Cummings Road in 2014.
 It hosts scenario paintball events and a tournament Speedball paintball series.
 The centre changed names from Tac Ops Paintball to Valhalla Paintball in 2021.